Configuring the Microsoft SQL Server

 When you use the Windows authentication mode with SQL Server note the following:

-- To install or upgrade the BMC Remedy AR System Server on the Windows Server, you should log on the Windows Server with the domain account used for Windows authentication mode.
+- To install or upgrade the Remedy AR System server on the Windows Server, log on to the Windows Server with the domain account that is used for Windows authentication mode.

-- When the install or upgrade completes, it is possible to deny certain policies to the domain account used with Windows authentication mode for security reasons.
-The DBA should ensure that denying policies should not result in the loss of functionality.
-For any upgrades later, all the policy restrictions should be removed and the domain account should be returned to full administrator until the upgrade completes.
+- When the install or upgrade completes, you can deny certain policies to the domain account used with Windows authentication mode for security reasons.
+However, the DBA must ensure that denying policies do not result in the loss of functionality.
+For any upgrades later, all the policy restrictions must be removed and the domain account must be returned to full administrator until the upgrade completes.

 - Windows authentication or SQL Server authentication — For SQL Server environments that support mixed authentication mode.